muratk3n/thirdwave/en/README.md

 ---

-Noone seems to like Bruce Reed on the left corner bcz he is an austerity guy.
+Noone seems to like Bruce Reed over on the left corner known as an austerity guy.

 ---

 Padilla sounds like a centrist jagoff.
 1st impression.
-Let's see

 ---